kristianverduin/Violation-Experiment/README.md

 The data that was used is contained in the `Data` folder.

-Due to the size of the data, only a summary of the original data is available.
+Due to the size of the data only a summary of the original data is available.